morphatic/isat-portfolio/teaching/teaching_narrative.md

 the research and theory behind my approach.
 Some questioned whether or not what I was doing was in violation of the faculty handbook (it’s not as far as I can tell).
-However, of the seven or eight people who attended these meetings, three or so were intrigued and supportive of my efforts, three or so were either mildly or strongly against my efforts, and on or two were on the fence.
+However, of the seven or eight people who attended these meetings, three or so were intrigued and supportive of my efforts, three or so were either mildly or strongly against my efforts, and one or two were on the fence.
 I took the mixed reaction as a strong indication that I’d hit on an excellent topic for research.

 ### 2009 Fall - 2011 Spring: Portfolios, Pre-Semester Questionnaires, and Weekly Self-Evaluations